DevProgress/onboarding/.github/CONTRIBUTING.md

 in your shell.

-2) Please only put "secrets" (passwords, API keys and such) in a file named "secrets.txt" at the root level of your repository AFTER you have created the gitingore file.
-This will prevent you from publishing DevPorgress passwords to the entire world.
+2) Please only put "secrets" (passwords, API keys and such) in a file named "secrets.txt" at the root level of your repository AFTER you have created the gitignore file.
+This will prevent you from publishing DevProgress passwords to the entire world.